DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cold panniculitis is characterised by:

-Protection from the cold by various physical measures should be emphasised.
+Protection from the cold should be emphasised and may include:

-Smoking cessation should also be encouraged, due to vasoconstrictive effects of nicotine.
+Smoking cessation should also be encouraged, due to the vasoconstrictive effects of nicotine.

 Medication may be necessary for patients with recalcitrant lesions and for secondary bacterial skin infections.
 A therapeutic approach has been proposed based on the level of evidence of the therapies in chilblain LE .